 Practical checklist

-3. For every engagement (including those with no going concern indicators), document that you evaluated management's assessment, considered the method and assumptions used, and assessed potential management bias.
+- For every engagement (including those with no going concern indicators), document that you evaluated management’s assessment and considered the method and assumptions used.
+Also document that you assessed potential management bias.
 ISA 570 (Revised 2024) requires this even when no events or conditions are identified.

 Common mistakes

-• Merging identification with evaluation.
-Teams routinely identify events and conditions but immediately merge the identification with the evaluation of management's plans in a single working paper paragraph.
+- Teams routinely identify events and conditions but immediately merge the identification with the evaluation of management’s plans in a single WP paragraph.
 Under the revised standard, the gross-basis identification must be documented separately and before the evaluation.
-Any working paper that combines both stages into one narrative risks a finding.
+Any WP that combines both stages into one narrative risks a finding.

 Related guides: